-The activity programme is overseen by a diversional therapist.
-The activity team, and programme provide residents with a variety of individual, group activities and maintains their links with the community.
+The activity programme is provided by a team of activities coordinators who provide a programme with a variety of individual, group activities and maintains resident links with the community.
 The dementia unit's activities calendar has activities adapted to encourage sensory stimulation and residents are able to participate in a range of activities that are appropriate to their cognitive and physical capabilities.